 Have y’all ever heard of The Collins Center in Harrisonburg, VA?
 This nonprofit is somewhat of a safe haven to the community of Harrisonburg and Rockingham county.
 Before I get into the upcoming events of the organization let me give you some background…

-The organization began in 1987 after a a community member, Shirley Collins was sexually assaulted.
+The organization began in 1987 after a community member, Shirley Collins was sexually assaulted.
 The community banned together to form the Collins Center, to fight sexual assault and it’s impact on the community.
 The Collins Center has grown over the years and now includes a nationally accredited Cild Advocacy Center.
 The CAC allows for advocates to be trained in interviewing children of assault, in the onsite interview room (pics below).
-The interview room allows for forensic interviews to be done by professionals specifically trained in child advocacy.
+The interview room allows for forensic interviews to be done by professionals who are specifically trained in child advocacy.
 The room in the second picture below is the viewing room, where police officers, social workers, and other advocates can watch and tape the interview.

 Images from: the Collins Center website

 The other operations of the Collins Center includes:

 - Prevention and Education.
 With five different prevention and education outreach programs currently on going.

 - Onsite counselors and advocates offering crisis sessions as well as longterm therapy.